aboutaleb4/java-study/README.md

 # java-study
-In this repo, I am writing some dummy code to learn the java programming language and practice design patterns.
+In this repo, I am writing some dummy code to study the java programming language and practice design patterns.